JeremyNixon/daedelus/README.md

 This project is currently in prototype phase.
 All designs and specifications are subject to change based on testing results and operational requirements.

-## Contributing

-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the `LICENSE.md` file for details.